ramnathv/corise-r-for-ds/notes/week-01/04-visualizing-data/04-visualizing-data.md

 ##### Hexplot

-An alternative to scatterplots are hexagonal plots or hexbin plots.
-They represent the distribution of two-dimensional data in a hexagonal grid.
-Each hexagon in the grid represents a bin that contains a certain number of data points.
-The color or shading of each bin corresponds to the density of data points within it, with darker colors indicating higher densities.
+Hexagonal bin plots, also known as hexbin plots, are a type of visualization used to represent the distribution of two-dimensional data.
+In these plots, the data is divided into bins which are represented as hexagons on a grid.
+The color or shading of each hexagon indicates the density of data points within it, where darker colors indicate higher densities.
+This makes it easy to see where the data is concentrated and where it is more spread out.

 We can create a `hexbin` plot by simply swapping out the `geom_point()` function with the `geom_hex()` function.